vweevers/win-detect-browsers/readme.md

 Where `names` is an array of browser names you want to find.
 If omitted, it will detect all browsers.
 Available `options` are:

 - `boolean lucky` whether to end the search for a browser after the first result.
 Note that this result is not consistent, because search is asynchronous.
 Defaults to `false`, meaning: find all versions.
-- `boolean version` whether to get version numbers, defaults to `true`.

 ## examples